- Practice Areas

 With any injury where you believe you might have a case, it is very important that you retain legal help quickly to investigate and prepare your case and to ensure you are receiving proper medical treatment.
-Whether your eyes were hurt at work, at home, in public, in a car accident, or anywhere else, our Orange County personal injury law firm can start helping you and getting you on the road to recovery today so call us at (714) 783-2205.
+Whether your eyes were hurt at work, at home, in public, in a car accident, or anywhere else, our personal injury lawyers in Orange County can start helping you and getting you on the road to recovery.

 Our eyes are very sensitive to most foreign fluids and objects.
 The eye is designed to do its best to keep our eyes protected and foreign substances out with our eyelids, its inset feature, our eyelashes and the eye’s automatically quick reflexes.
 The amount to which your eyes stings when a chemical gets in or touches your eye(s) does not directly relate to how badly that foreign substance will hurt our eye(s).
 For example, chemicals that are basic (alkaline) can be much worse for our eyes but those chemicals won’t sting our eyes very much.
 Basic chemicals are the ones with a high pH.
 They include many types of metal polishes, cement, cleaning fluids like most oven cleaners, ammonia, lime, and chalk dust.

 Acids, on the other hand, have a low pH.
 They will mostly do the majority of their damage to the front of the eye.
 A common (and unfortunate) injury to the eyes by acid is when a car battery explodes and its battery acid sprays.
 Some acids that are known to cause damage to the eyes include sulfurous acid, hydrochloric acid, sulfuric acid, and nitric acid.
 In some cases, acid chemical eye injuries can be flushed out rather effectively.
 This is especially true when flushed soon after the chemicals come in contact with the eyes.
 Irritants are chemicals with a neutral pH (not basic or acidic).
 An example of an irritant is pepper spray.